 Students with documented learning challenges (a current 504 or IEP) can appeal to receive extended time on mid-term and final exams only.

 All students, even those without a documented learning challenge, receive support both in group and individual settings through our School Counseling program.

-Students can also access support from our dedicated clinicians including the School Psychologist.
+Students can also access support from our dedicated clinicians including our Social Workers.